jeenakk/PURE_program/README.md

 3) NEUTRAL  vs. ( CONTRADICTION or ENTAILMENT)

+(data is generated and parseed for the above items.
+But the parser.py needs to be more userfriendly.)

 4) Similarity measure (scaled to one)

 Generate and parse all data into their corresponding folders inside 'EntailmentData/'